Commissioned artists and designers so far include:

 Ceramic and paint

-Main Entrance to Royal London Children's Hospital
+Lift lobbies of The Royal London Children's Hospital

 Ceramicist Katharine Morling spent six-weeks on children's wards working with patients to create sketchbooks recalling favourite memories and treasured toys.
 Morling then used these sketchbooks to develop porcelain sculptures for her commission for the new children's hospital.
 Featuring performing rhinos, butterflies and train tracks made from rulers, Collective Memories of the London presents a dream-like version of the everyday world.

 Katharine Morling lives and works in east London.
 Morling studied at Falmouth University and at the Royal College of Art.
 Her award-winning ceramics are collected and exhibited nationally and internationally.

 Our latest commission by Tord Boontje is now complete.
 This stunning installation started taking shape back in February and consists of a sequence of vibrant vinyl flora and fauna in an eclectic mix of bright colours.

 Alluding to renewal and growth, the work contains animals and elements in energising colours for children to find and discover.
 The larger drawings are very finely detailed and invite you to discover new elements day after day.